peterbourgon/peter-bourgon-org/src/blog/2017-12-25-yearly-reformat.md

 There tend to be some programs and utilities that I forget about: for example, reattach-to-user-namespace is usually necessary to get tmux to play nicely with iTerm2.

+### Erase

-Step four, I double check I've not forgotten anything important, I make sure I've committed and pushed all my git repos, and then start the format.
+I double check I've not forgotten anything important, I make sure I've committed and pushed all my git repos, and then start the format.
 Restart and, once the screen goes black, hold down Command+R.